 Learn how to think critically about public policy formulation and its results through this intensive, one week residential immersion program.
 Participants dive into the economic, political, and social aspects of today’s national and international United States policy through class discussions, study groups, and team projects that encourage diverse perspectives..
 Enrollment is limited in order to maximize interaction with the faculty of Stanford University’s Hoover Institution, which include world-renowned scholars in economics, government, political science, and related fields.

 The ICPSR Summer Program in Quantitative Methods of Social Research offers four week sessions and shorter, two-to-five day workshops.
 Programs cover everything from basic skills (e.g., “Introduction to Statistics and Data Analysis”) to those focused on cutting-edge topics (e.g., “Advanced Bayesian Modeling”), with plenty of others in between (e.g., “Regression Analysis: Linear Models,” “Network Analysis,” and “Time Series Analysis.”).
 This is a highly competitive program.
 The acceptance rate is approximately around 3%.
-Our very own Shannon Heitkamp ’15 participating in this program.
+Our very own Shannon Heitkamp ’15 participated in this program.
 Talk to your academic advisor if interested in applying.
 See this ICPSR Flyer for more details.

 The Fund for American Studies (TFAS) offers a program for students interested in careers in government, public policy and academia.
 The Engalitcheff Institute on Comparative Political and Economic Systems (ICPES) program held in Washington D.C. offers students a thorough examination of the American political tradition and market economics through comparative study.
 TFAS also sponsors academic internship programs in Washington D.C. and you can leverage your experience in ICPES into a future internship or full-time job in Washington D.C. through TFAS after graduation.